#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 A number of offices have seen a drop in harmony among peers due to a negative office culture.
-Here are seven ways to deal with negativity in the office.
+Here are 7 ways to minimize workplace negativity!

-To help curb this problem, here are seven ways to minimise the negativity in your workplace-
+To help curb this problem, here are seven ways to minimize the negativity in your workplace-

 The power of a few kind words or praise is remarkable.
 It uplifts the person’s mood and motivates them to work harder and better.
 One can’t always tell how the other person is feeling, but a few kind words can make anyone happy and cheerful.
 Managers need to take notice of the good work done by the employees and reward them on those.